-Over the past few months, several individuals have expressed concern with our ranking methodologies.
+Periodically over the past years, individuals express concern with our ranking methodologies.

 e.g. "What is the % of professors that speak english clearly in your department?"

 Taken as a whole, the differences between these questions are what identify what is better at a University, and what needs work.
 Taken with a summation of other surveys, good and bad, the system provides a formidible force of data and student sentiment in every department, at every University.

 We treat all surveys, good and bad with equal deference.
 Many times negative opinions of a service (one with a $80,000+ price tag), contain more useful information than a positive opinion -- for instance, specifics, on what wasn't so great, whereas a positive opinion tends to read like "this was wonderful".
 But we treat them all equally.
 It is true that if enough negative people came on the system that StudentsReview would seem like a "forum disgruntled students", but then ask yourself, "why are there so many disgruntled students?".
 Each student can only survey once; that means that you are reading the disgruntled opinions of many many students.
 Don't disregard them as though they are tainted.

 Concern has also been expressed about the ability for third parties manipulate and forge reviews.
 While it is always possible (with every service), our database system records enough information about the source of the 'review' to allow us to drop any erroneous or forged surveys easily when necessary.
 We also record the reviewers email address, so that should the time come when the validity of the data is challenged by a University, we can deliver a list of email addresses to the University for them to verify against their student body.

 This system, in conjunction with a large and random sampling of reviews will allow us to clearly display to prospective students, parents, and current University administration, the high and low points of every department in their university, and the high and lows of the University as a whole, and its trends over time.